Optimal Partitioning of Non-Convex Environments for Minimum Turn Coverage Planning: Problem Definition

-We now consider a decomposition that can help quantify the number of potential turns in the coverage plan.
-We therefore look at decomposing the environment into regions that will each be covered with a straight-line path (no turns).
-A \textit{rank} is the cumulative footprint of the coverage tool when traversing a straight-line path.
+We now consider a partition that will help quantify the number of potential turns in the final coverage plan.
+We look at partitioning the environment into regions that will each be covered with a straight-line path (no turns).
+A \emph{rank} is the cumulative footprint of the coverage tool when traversing a straight-line path.
 For a square coverage tool of width $l$, a rank is a rectangular region of width $l$.

-Let us now consider a set of orthogonal axes in the plane of the environment and look at a simplified coverage problem where our square tool can move only in axis-parallel directions during coverage (horizontal and vertical).
-For this simplified coverage problem, we obtain a grid-based approximation of $\widehat{\mathcal{W}}$ that can be partitioned into non-intersecting horizontal and vertical ranks.
-We refer to this approximation as an Integral Orthogonal Polygon (IOP), viz. a union of square grid cells of size $l \times l$ that approximates the environment \cite{arkinOptimalCoveringTours2005}.

-We now make some assumptions to ensure our IOP can be partitioned into axis-parallel ranks.
-Since the square coverage tool can fully occupy a grid cell, we assume that the robot starts the coverage plan at the center of a grid cell and traverses through the IOP by moving from one grid cell to another.
-We also assume that all paths of the robot have endpoints at the center of the IOP grid cells, which is similar to the assumption in \cite{arkinOptimalCoveringTours2005}.
-By these assumptions, each rank in the IOP will be a series of horizontally or vertically connected grid cells.
-We can thus define the main problem of this paper as follows.
+{\blue In an IOP, the robot can perform coverage by moving its square tool from one grid cell to another.
+A rank in an IOP is therefore a series of horizontally or vertically adjacent grid cells (e.g. Fig. \ref{fig:rankintuition}).
+Since each grid cell is of the same size as the coverage tool, a rank can be covered along a single coverage line (straight-line path) with endpoints at the centers of grid cells.
+We can thus define the main problem of this paper as follows.}

 \begin{problem}[Minimum Rank Partitioning Problem] Given an IOP representation of $\widehat{\mathcal{W}}$, compute a partition of the IOP into the minimum number of axis-parallel (horizontal and vertical) ranks. \end{problem}